jonfernq/Learning/CloudComputing/GCP/README.md

 By using these predefined roles, you can easily manage access to GCP resources and ensure that users have only the permissions they need to perform their tasks.

 ---
-What is the 'principle of least privilege' ?  (a fundamental best practice in information security)
+> What is the 'principle of least privilege' ?
+Is it a fundamental best practice in information security?

 The principle of least privilege is a fundamental best practice in information security that recommends that a user or process should be granted only the minimum level of access necessary to perform its required tasks.
 This principle is also known as the "principle of minimal privilege."